spatialos/gdk-for-unity/docs/welcome.md

 #### Fix shader bugs (optional)

-There is bug in the current preview version of the [High Definition Render Pipeline](https://blogs.unity3d.com/2018/03/16/the-high-definition-render-pipeline-focused-on-visual-quality/), where shaders do not fully compile and appear visually darker than intended.
+There is a bug in the current preview version of the [High Definition Render Pipeline](https://blogs.unity3d.com/2018/03/16/the-high-definition-render-pipeline-focused-on-visual-quality/), where shaders do not fully compile and appear visually darker than intended.

 There is a quick fix however: